 - Offensive Language: This includes “unreasonably loud and offensively coarse or abusive language” used purposely to offend those who hear it or in reckless disregard of the probability of offending anyone present.
 Whether a petty disorderly person charge is appropriate is in part based on “the circumstances of the person present and the setting of the utterance.”

 If you are found guilty of disorderly conduct, you could be sentenced to up to 6 months in jail and fined up to $1,000.
 You will also have to pay $50 for the Victims of Crime Compensation Board (VCCB), $75 for the Safe Neighborhood Services Fund, and $33 in court costs.

 Many people charged with disorderly conduct go to court alone expecting a slap on the wrist.
 Then they plead guilty and are shocked at the severity of the punishment handed down.
 Don’t let it happen to you.

 It is also important to understand that most municipalities have local ordinances prohibiting disorderly conduct.
 State law takes precedent over local ordinances, but you will need a lawyer to argue this point if a municipal court that knows your conduct did not violate the state standard attempts to convict you under a local ordinance.

 With the experienced municipal court legal representation provided by the Law Offices of Jonathan F. Marshall, there are multiple opportunities to avoid penalties or even a guilty verdict in a disorderly conduct case.
-Never face a disorderly conduct charge—or any criminal charge—without qualified legal representation.
+Never face a disorderly conduct charge or offense—or any criminal charge—without qualified legal representation.